Sullivanstatistics/saved-old-course/chapter5.md

 - Consider vector `x` which is already loaded into your workspace.
 - Write a loop that iterates through `x` and calculates the square root of each element.
+- Note: This won't print out the square roots.

 *** =hint